 4.4.8.1 General

-The 5G System is extended to support Time sensitive communication as defined in IEEE 802.1 Time Sensitive Networking (TSN) standards.
+The 5G System can be extended to support the following:

+a) Integration as a bridge in an IEEE 802.1 Time Sensitive Networking (TSN).
+The 5GS bridge supports the Time sensitive communication as defined in IEEE 802.1 Time Sensitive Networking (TSN) standards.
+The architecture is described in clause 4.4.8.2.